 In 1995, Joao Batista Azevedo was working by the river when I heard a scream, a horrible scream, suddenly coming from the jungle, something looking like a man, all covered in hair and walking on two legs.

-With 45-days canoe ride from the nearest village, the, now, seventy years old felt a great relief when the creature decided not to chance them.
+With a 45-days canoe ride from the nearest village, the, now seventy years old, felt great relief when the creature decided not to change them.

 About 2010, Geovaldo Karitiana, a member of the Karitiana tribe, while hunting in the jungle near an area that his tribe calls “the cave of the Mapinguari.”
 He tells the Mapinguari was coming in the direction of the village and was making a big noise.

-Close to the witness it stopped and that when a decaying smell made him dizzy and nauseated and he fainted, When Geovaldo woke up the Mapinguari was gone.
+Close to the witness, it stopped and that when a decaying smell made him dizzy and nauseous and he fainted; when Geovaldo woke up, the Mapinguari was gone.

 Separating the Mapinguari Folklore from Science

-The giant ground-sloth theory can provide an explanation for its supposed bulletproof hide, as preserved ancient skin samples in the late 19th century revealed hard dermal ossicles, small pieces of bone in the skin of dinosaurs and alligators that protected them from predators.
+The giant ground-sloth theory can explain its supposed bulletproof hide, as preserved ancient skin samples in the late 19th century revealed hard dermal ossicles, small pieces of bone in the skin of dinosaurs and alligators that protected them from predators.

-The giant ground sloth, Megatherium, was once one of the largest mammals to walk the earth, bigger than a modern elephant.
+The giant ground sloth, Megatherium, was once one of the largest mammals to walk the earth, more prominent than a modern elephant.

 Despite several efforts, searches for verifiable physical evidence have been futile, as the only evidence for the existence of the mapinguari is the description of witness thru the years.

-The Amazon is a large area, over ten species of monkeys discovered in the Amazon and only in 2013 a tribe that never had contact with the civilization discovered in southeast Amazon, pretty close to civilization, comparing with the extension of the region.
+The Amazon is a large area, over ten species of monkeys discovered in the Amazon, and only in 2013, a tribe that never had contact with the civilization located in southeast Amazon, pretty close to civilization, comparing with the extension of the region.

 Reality TV Shows in search of the Mapinguari